 If your spouse does not answer the petition within the specified deadline, you may file a motion for a default divorce.
 If a default judgment is granted, your divorce will be finalized without your spouse giving their side of the story.

 In Utah, you must wait 30 days from the date you submitted your petition to the date the court holds a hearing for your case.
 You may request to have the waiting period waived.
 To do this, you must file a motion with the court.
 Your request may be granted only if you can show the court that extraordinary circumstances exist.

 If you and your spouse have children together, you are both required to attend mandatory education classes for divorcing parents.

 The process for seeking a dissolution of marriage can be lengthy, complex, and emotional, but you don't have to go through it on your own.
-Our Salt Lake City attorneys at Lokken & Associates, P.C. can provide compassionate guidance every step of the way.
+Our Salt Lake City attorneys at Lokken & Putnam, P.C. can provide compassionate guidance every step of the way.
 Call us at (801) 829-9783 or contact us online today.